WilsonNet/WilsonNet/README.md

 This is actually one of the first time that I've ever coded in my life.
 Before this the only contact with JavaScript that I prevoulsy had were through exercises in the "Eloquent Javascript" book.

+## Studying Right Now
+- React
+- React Native
+- TypeScript
+- Node/Express
+- SOLID
+- Testing
+- Functional Programming (the basics of Haskell but I intend to move to Elixir later on)

 ## Hobbies outside coding